6 Bizarre Birthday Superstitions in Chinese Traditions You May Not Know

-Your elderly will expect you to follow many cultures and superstitions if born into a traditional Chinese family.
-It happens at important events like Chinese New year, weddings, birthdays and many more.
+In Chinese tradition and culture, people typically celebrate birthdays with family and friends.
+However, many birthday superstitions surround the event.
+Your elderly will expect you to follow many cultures and superstitions if you were born into a traditional Chinese family.
+It happens at significant events like Chinese New year, weddings, birthdays and many more.

 Birthdays are part and parcel of our life that happens once a year.
 But do you know that there are some traditional practices to follow too?